You must know about all the classic meat smokers – pellet smokers, barrel smokers, box smokers, and even water smokers.

-Whereas offset smokers utilise indirect smoking methods by placing their firebox on a side, with a chimney present on the opposite end.
+Whereas offset smokers utilize indirect smoking methods by placing their firebox on a side, with a chimney present on the opposite end.

 These smokers also feature multiple shelves in their cooking chamber, accommodating a big number of briskets, ribs, etc., at the same time.